 Total energy expenditure (TEE) is comprised of resting energy expenditure (REE, ~24 kcal/kg normal adult body weight/day), activity energy expenditure (~12 kcal/kg in healthy sedentary individuals) and the thermic effect of food (10% of TEE).
 The TEE of a healthy adult is ~36 kcal/kg.
 REE can be measured by indirect calorimetry or estimated using a variety of predictive equations that input weight, height, age, sex, and sometimes disease-related factors.
 Fever and some forms of critical illness increase REE.
 Prolonged semi-starvation normally triggers an adaptive reduction in REE, voluntary physical activity, and the thermic effect of food.
 Broadly speaking, a patient’s TEE identifies the amount of dietary energy they have to consume and metabolize to maintain their existing store of body fat (and protein).
 The amount of energy they actually require may be less than TEE (as in obesity therapy) or greater than TEE (when rehabilitating nutritionally depleted patients).

-Protein is an essential nutrient because whole body protein turnover—a continuous process of protein synthesis and breakdown to its constituent amino acids—is associated with obligatory amino acid catabolism to carbon dioxide, water, carbohydrates, ammonium, urea, and sulfuric acid.
-Amino acid catabolism can be adaptively reduced when protein intake decreases, but not below a ...
+Protein is an essential nutrient because whole body protein turnover—a continuous process of protein synthesis and breakdown to its constituent amino acids—is associated with obligatory amino acid catabolism to ...